An introduction to FX options

 Award-winning service that puts customers first

-Competitive rates from a pool of 16 liquidity providers
+Competitive rates from a pool of 16+ banks.

-Competitive rates from a pool of 16 liquidity providers
+Competitive rates from a pool of 16+ banks.

-Vanilla options confer upon the holder the right, but not an obligation, to exchange one currency for another at a specified rate (known as the ‘strike rate’) on a specified date (the ‘expiry date’).
-This option is best if you wish to protect your business from adverse movements or put your business in a position to benefit from favourable movements in the currency markets.
+Vanilla Options offer businesses the right, but not the obligation, to exchange one currency for another at a specified rate (known as the ‘strike rate’) on a specified date (the ‘expiry date’).
+This means Vanilla Options can help a business to safeguard against a worst-case exchange rate scenario, while enabling a favourable exchange rate movement to be capitalised on.

 Get started

-Much like vanilla options, zero-cost options (also known as a zero-cost hedge, or a risk reversal strategy) can offer protection against exchange rate fluctuations; in order for you to not have to pay an up-front premium, however, some of the benefits of vanilla options are sacrificed.
-You may be obliged to trade at the point of expiry and the gains that you can will be capped past a certain point.
-We offer several premium-free FX options at Moneycorp.
+Much like Vanilla Options, Premium-Free Options can offer protection against exchange rate fluctuations.
+In order for you to avoid paying an up-front premium, however, some of the benefits of Vanilla Options are sacrificed.
+You may be obliged to trade at the time of expiry and the gains that you can make may be capped past a certain point.
+We offer several premium-free FX Options at Moneycorp.

-Zero-cost options allow currency traders to be hedged at a pre-defined rate, whilst also benefiting from favourable moves in the market to a certain cap level.
-They are ideal for businesses looking to safeguard against unfavourable fluctuations in currency exchange rates.
+Some Premium-Free FX Options allow businesses to hedge their currency exposure at a pre-defined rate, whilst also benefiting from favourable moves in the market.
+This can make Premium-Free Options an ideal hedging solution for businesses looking to safeguard their profit against unfavourable fluctuations in currency exchange rates.

 Get started

-What’s the difference between vanilla options and zero-cost options?
+What’s the difference between Vanilla Options and Premium-Free Options?

-The key difference between vanilla options and zero-cost options is that vanilla options incur an upfront cost.
-In order to acquire the right (as opposed to the obligation) to buy or sell a currency in exchange for another at an agreed rate, you will first need to pay an option premium to the counterparty who sold you that option.
+The key difference between Vanilla Options and Premium-Free Options is that Vanilla Options incur an upfront cost.
+In order to acquire the right (not the obligation) to buy or sell a currency pair at an agreed rate, you will first need to pay an Option premium.

-This premium is non-refundable, even if you decide that you’d rather not exercise your option on the expiry date.
-This is important, because there is a possibility that the prevailing FX spot rate might become more favourable to you after you enter into the FX Vanilla Option; if, on the expiry date of the vanilla option, the prevailing rate is still more favourable, and the FX Vanilla Option is, therefore, not exercised, you would have been financially better off (to the extent of how much you paid for that upfront premium).
+This premium is non-refundable, even if you decide that you’d rather not exercise your Option on the expiry date.
+This is important, because there is a possibility that the prevailing FX spot rate might be more favourable to you at the expiration date.

-Zero-cost options, as the name might suggest, are a little different in this regard: they have no such upfront cost, and thus are better suited to those who do not wish to pay a premium.
+Premium-Free options, as the name might suggest, are a little different in this regard: they have no upfront cost, and thus appropriate to those who do not wish to pay a premium.

-Whilst this might make them a more attractive FX option to some traders, they are also more complex in nature: in order to offset the cost of purchasing the right to buy foreign currencies at a more favourable rate, it is necessary to sell another option of equal value at the same time.
+Whilst this might make them a more attractive FX Option to some businesses, they are also more complex in nature: in order to offset the cost of purchasing the right to buy foreign currencies at a more favourable rate, it is necessary to sell another currency Option at the same time, which creates a potential obligation for the client to deal.
 The cost of one premium is thereby offset by the other.

-Lock in the present exchange rate for up to two years with a forward contract.
+Lock in the prevailing exchange rate for up to two years with a Forward Contract.

 Read more